Rhythm280/FashionAI/README.md

 ## 🧪 How It Works

 1. **User Query** → A fashion-related phrase is entered via UI.
-2. **Query Embedding** → Converted into semantic vector via sentence-transformer.
+2. **Query Embedding** → Converted into a semantic vector via sentence-transformer.
 3. **Vector Store** → Top-k similar items fetched from FAISS/Pinecone.
 4. **GPT-4** → Enhances and contextualizes results.
-5. **Results Displayed** → Intelligent, stylish recommendations shown to the user.
+5. **Results Displayed** → Intelligent, stylish recommendations are shown to the user.

 ---